 Infant, Toddler, and Preschool Developmental Screenings Announced

 To better serve our communities, professionals from the early childhood community are coming together to provide developmental screenings for children, from newborns to the age of 5.
 The screenings will begin the process to determine if your child is eligible for services that may be helpful in increasing their success upon entering school.
 Screenings for vision, hearing, speech, language, behavior, and overall development will be provided by appointment.
-Screenings locations and dates are provided below.
+Screenings locations and dates are provided coming soon.

 Sampling of Services offered by Child Find:

 Child Find assists with identifying children with special needs who are currently not enrolled in school.
 We provide vision, hearing, speech and developmental screenings for children from 3-5 years of age who are suspected of having a disability.

 We are searching for children with special needs who are not in school.
 Our search effort is to locate children in two different age groups:

 - Preschool children from 3 to 5 years of age who may need special help when they attend school.

 - School-age children five (5) through twenty-one (21) years of age, who have never attended school due to special needs.